Australian Railway History

 Australian Railway History is a monthly magazine covering railway history in Australia, published by the New South Wales Division of the Australian Railway Historical Society on behalf of its state and territory Divisions.

 History and profile

-It was first published in 1937 as the Australasian Railway and Locomotive Historical Society Bulletin, being renamed ARHS Bulletin in 1952.
+It was first published in 1937 as the Australasian Railway and Locomotive Historical Society Bulletin.

+It was renamed ARHS Bulletin in 1952.

 In January 2004, the magazine was re-branded as Australian Railway History.

 Historically, the magazine had a mix of articles dealing with historical material and items on current events drawn from its affiliate publications.
 Today, it contains only historical articles, two or three of them being in-depth.